Araluen (NT)

 Araluen is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Anticipating future population dynamics, an above median population growth of non-metropolitan areas nationally is projected, with the Araluen (NT) expected to increase by 408 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.9% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimations, AreaSearch applies growth rates by age cohort as provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
+Nationally, non-metropolitan areas are projected to have above median population growth.
+By 2041, Araluen is expected to increase by 397 persons, reflecting a total increase of approximately 13.7% over the 17-year period.

 Frequently Asked Questions - Population